SaraLerma/The-Pragmatic-Programmer/README.md

 ## 18. Power Editing

-**Achieve editor fluency** - An editor is your most important tool.
+<span style="color:lightgreen;">**Achieve editor fluency**</span> - An editor is your most important tool.
 Know how to make it do what you need, quickly and accurately.
 Gain fluency with your IDE (also try other editors), check if you are doing something repetitive, get into the habit of thinking "there must be a better way", try not to use the mouse (jot down key sequences), look for integrations and if you don’t find an extension for something - build it.

 ## 19. Version Control